elenderg/PAL-1000/instruções de compilação.md

 And that's the way we manage string memory for the programmer, and help him conveniently deal with the rest of his dynamically-allocated data.

-159. Now delete that temporary "`\*** testing only`" line in the son's compiler.
+159. Now delete that temporary "_`\*** testing only`_" line in the son's compiler.

 Matching a statement (in the body of a routine) with the routine (that should be called to do the work) is mostly a matter of (a) breaking down the statement into a series of monikettes, and then (b) finding a routine header with the same monikettes.
 We do this in the next step after this one.
-In this step, we increase our chances of success by re-indexing some of our routine headers using "reduced type" monikettes.
+In this step, we increase our chances of success by re-indexing some of our routine headers using "_reduced type_" monikettes.
 For example, this routine...

 `To divide a number by a number giving a quotient and a remainder:`